-In an era marked by high demand for rental properties, Houses in Multiple Occupation (HMOs) have gained unprecedented popularity.
+In an era marked by high rental property demand, Houses in Multiple Occupations (HMOs) have gained unprecedented popularity.

 In England and Wales, an HMO property is defined as a residence where three or more individuals from two or more different households cohabit.
 These residents share common facilities such as bathrooms, living rooms, and kitchens, often called ‘house shares’ or ‘flat shares.’